2015 Volunteer Registration Now Open!

 Check out our volunteer jobs!

 Volunteering at the Waterfront Blues Festival

 In 2014, more than 2,000 volunteer shifts collectively tallied 6,519 hours for the Waterfront Blues Festival!

-Volunteers handle everything from greeting blues fans and collecting donations to packing thousands of pounds of donated cans into boxes.
+Volunteers handle everything from greeting blues fans and collecting donations to packing donated food and working at various booths.

 See our frequently asked questions.

 Thank you OregonLive.com for sponsoring Waterfront Blues Festival volunteers!

 What volunteers are saying ...